Deposit Insurance Corporation Makes Your Money Safe

 • If you use your deposit held in Bank A as collaterall for a loan for a friend or relative in Bank B and Bank A subsequently fails, the following will obtain:Deposit in Bank A will be assigned to Bank B. As such, the payout of deposit insurance will not be made to the depositor in Bank A, but to the institution Bank B.

-• Be aware of the extent of coverage within the different types of deposit accounts.
-Ask your banker about deposit insurance coverage options for Single, Joint and Trust Accounts.
+• Be aware of the extent of coverage within the different rights and capacities.
+Ask your banker about your deposit insurance coverage options under the different rights and capacities of Single, Joint and Trust Accounts ownership arrangements.

 Related Publications